Primroses

 Padre’s shooting star belongs to a group of primroses, which were formerly placed in the genus Dodecatheon, erected by Swedish botanist Carl Linnaeus (1707-1778), supposedly because the inflorescence of these plants often consists of 12 flowers.
 The name stems from Ancient Greek dodeka (’twelve’) and theos (’god’), thus ‘twelve gods’.
 The Ancients applied this name to plants that they thought had acquired their medicinal properties from the twelve most prominent gods and goddesses.

-The popular name shooting star refers to the flowers, in which the yellow stamens and the petals, which are bent backwards, converge to a common point, likened to a shooting star, in which the petals constitute the ‘tail’.
+The popular name shooting star refers to the flowers, in which the yellow stamens and the corolla lobes, which are bent backwards, converge to a common point, likened to a shooting star, in which the lobes constitute the ‘tail’.

 Other members of the group include Jeffrey’s shooting star (P. jeffreyi) and Henderson’s shooting star (P. hendersonii), both presented below.